 How Much Does it Cost to Ship a Car Overseas

-Naturally, one of the first questions that people ask is: “how much does it cost to ship a car overseas?”
-We know that the answer “depends on many factors” is as unsatisfactory an answer as it is true.
-For those of you who require a number, it costs between $1000 and $5000 to ship cars by sea.
+Naturally, one of the first questions people ask is: “how much does it cost to ship a car overseas?”
+We know that the answer “depends on many factors” is as unsatisfactory an answer as accurate.
+For those who require a number, it costs between $1000 and $5000 to ship cars by sea.

-What will affect the Cost of Shipping a Car Overseas?
+What will affect the cost of shipping a car overseas?

 Where will be picking your car up from?
 If you live close to a major port, then it will cost less.
 If we need to send a car carrier hundreds of miles to pick up your car, the cost will increase.
 In some cases you can bring your car directly to one of our warehouses or to the port, which can also reduce the cost of shipping some.

 The cost of shipping a car will depend upon the destination.
 Usually, but not always, the further away the costlier.
 There are certain destinations where the laws of supply and demand reduce the cost slightly.

 How can you reduce the cost of shipping a vehicle?

 The best way to reduce the total cost of sending a car from the USA to another country is by sending it as a part of the household that SDC International Shipping will send for you.
 When you send your car within your container, you eliminate many of the intermediate steps.

 Many of our clients send a 20’ container for their personal effects and household goods.
 This size container is large enough to hold all of the furniture and personal goods in a typical three-bedroom house in the USA.
 The standard car requires about 15’ for its length.
 This means that sending a car in your container will take up most of its room, and there may not be enough room in it for the remainder of your household.